toextendmylimits/LinkedIn/coding_questions.md

 # Coding Questions

 ## 339. Nested List Weight Sum
+I use a depth-first search helper function that takes a list and a current depth.
+For each element:
+• If it’s an integer, I add integer * depth to the sum.
+• If it’s a nested list, I recursively process that list with depth + 1.

 Master both DFS and BFS.
 Memorize answers.

 ## 364. Nested List Weight Sum II